Skip to main content

 Clerk: The component-first authentication platform

 Clerk's framework support spans 15+ SDKs with first-class React/Next.js integration.
-The Next.js SDK provides native App Router and Pages Router support, dedicated hooks and server-side helpers, optimized middleware integration via clerkMiddleware(), and Edge Runtime compatibility (Clerk Next.js SDK Reference, Next.js Quickstart, Next.js Authentication Landing Page).
-Additional SDKs support Remix, Astro, Vue, Nuxt, React Native (Expo), iOS (Swift), Android (Kotlin), and backend frameworks including Express, Fastify, Go, Python, Ruby on Rails, and C# (Clerk React Authentication).
+The Next.js SDK provides native App Router and Pages Router support, dedicated hooks and server-side helpers, optimized route protection via clerkMiddleware(), and Edge Runtime compatibility (Clerk Next.js SDK Reference, Next.js Quickstart, Next.js Authentication Landing Page).
+Additional SDKs support Remix, React Router, Astro, Vue, Nuxt, React Native (Expo), iOS (Swift), Android (Kotlin), and backend frameworks including Express, Fastify, Go, Python, Ruby on Rails, and C# (Clerk React Authentication).

-Customization reaches three levels of depth.
+Customization reaches multiple levels of depth.
 The appearance prop system provides six prebuilt themes (including shadcn, Neobrutalism, Simple) with variable overrides for colors, typography, and borders.
 The elements prop enables fine-grained styling targeting specific HTML elements with Tailwind CSS, CSS modules, or inline styles.
-For maximum control, Clerk Elements (beta) provides unstyled, composable components for building completely custom UIs while maintaining underlying business logic (Clerk Customization Guide, Clerk Elements, Customization Deep Dive).
+For maximum control, redesigned hooks like useSignIn, useSignUp, and useCheckout let you build completely custom UIs while maintaining underlying business logic (Clerk Customization Guide, Customization Deep Dive).
+Core 3 also introduced automatic light/dark theme detection as standard behavior.

 import { ClerkProvider } from '@clerk/nextjs'